MariaSzarek-V/demo/README.md

 # 🏆 PredictionCup

 PredictionCup is a web application for predicting match results, featuring a scoring system and player rankings.
-Users can predict match outcomes, earn points, and compete in the ranking system.
+Users can predict games outcomes, earn points, and compete in the ranking system.
-Administrators have the ability to add, menage games.
+Administrators have the ability to menage games.

 ---